UBC-MOAD/pa-th-simple/docs/prelim-model.rst

 - The solution propogates from surface to seafloor, and increases linearly with depth.

+- The [Th] distribution is constant *before* the steady state is established because the production, adsorption, and desorption rates are constant.

 - It takes a time interval t = [0:tmax] for a particle to sink from an initial depth z = [0:zmax], which means after a time interval tmax = zmax/S, where S is the sinking velocity, the initial distribution has fallen out.

 - Unintuitively, it takes longer than this to reach a steady state.
 Since only the particulate phase of Th is subject to sinking, there could be a series of "stalls" in the sinking trajectory of an atom when is desorbs into the dissolved phase.